5eqn/elaboration-scala/README.md

 ## If you want a full version...

-See (The Commented)[./src/main/scala/commented/Elaboration.scala]!
+See [The Commented](./src/main/scala/commented/Elaboration.scala)!
 This is a fully-commented version of the latest chapter, `fcpoly.polyarg`.

 ## Comment Logic